increase conversions on your website

 Keep Paragraphs Short

 Large blocks of text overwhelm visitors.
-If users land on a page and see long, dense paragraphs, they’ll skip over the content-or worse, leave the site entirely.
+If users land on a page and see long, dense paragraphs, they’ll skip the content-or leave the site entirely.

-Breaking content into short, digestible paragraphs makes it easier to scan and absorb information.
-Each paragraph should focus on a single idea, keeping users engaged and leading them toward a call to action.
+Short, digestible paragraphs are easier to scan and absorb.
+Each one should focus on a single idea, keeping users engaged and moving toward a call to action.
 The easier your content is to read, the more likely visitors are to convert.

 64